 Edge cladding sheets are fibre cement sheets featuring a modern sharp-edge expressed groove design.
 Edge cladding is manufactured from an advanced lightweight fibre cement.
-The grooves are available in a range of spacings, including 75mm, 150mm and 400mm, to accentuate a regular linear design and provide a modern alternative to the traditional weatherboard patterns.
-Edge cladding can be installed either vertically or horizontally.
+Edge cladding sheet is 9mm thick, has a nominal cover of 1200mm and is available in a range of lengths and expressed groove patterns.